Pelagicore/software-factory-blueprint/docs/articles/intro/create-a-swf-deployment.rst

 Create a SWF deployment
 ***********************

-This howto describes how to practically go about creating a new instance of a software factory by configuring git, creating directories and indexes.
+This how-to describes how to practically go about creating a new instance of a software factory by configuring git, creating directories and indexes.